Getting started with Vagrant

 Install Vagrant from the package in the official download page.
 There is a homebrew package but Hashicorp discourages installing from package managers.

-Once installed it is added to the PATH
+Once installed it is added to the PATH variable:

 % vagrant version